Quantum communication on the bosonic loss-dephasing channel: Anti-degradability

 Theorem~\ref{Main_Theorem} does not identify the entire anti-degradability region of $\pazocal{N}_{\lambda,\gamma}$, but only a subset of it.
 One way to improve this approximation is to determine numerically the region where the infinite matrix $A_{\lambda,\gamma}$ introduced in the proof sketch of Theorem~\ref{Main_Theorem} is positive semi-definite.
 In Fig.~\ref{Fig_main} we depict a numerical estimate of this region (see the crossed red part of the plot).

 So far we have been concerned with inner approximations of the anti-degradability region.
 To obtain outer approximations, instead, one can start by observing that the action of $\pazocal{N}_{\lambda,\gamma}$ can only subtract and never add any photons.
-Mathematically, if the input state to $\pazocal{N}_{\lambda,\gamma}$ is supported on the span of the first $d$ Fock states, so is the output state~\cite{Note1}.
+Mathematically, if the input state to $\pazocal{N}_{\lambda,\gamma}$ is supported on the span of the first $d$ Fock states, so is the output state.
 This restriction defines a qu$d$it-to-qu$d$it channel $\pazocal{N}_{\lambda,\gamma}^{(d)}$, analysing which can yield some insights into $\pazocal{N}_{\lambda,\gamma}$ itself.
-First, if $\pazocal{N}^{(d)}_{\lambda,\gamma}$ is \emph{not} anti-degradable then the same is true of $\pazocal{N}_{\lambda,\gamma}$~\cite{Note1}; secondly, as discussed above the anti-degradability of $\pazocal{N}^{(d)}_{\lambda,\gamma}$ is equivalent to the two-extendibility of the corresponding Choi state~\cite{Myhr2009}, and for moderate values of $d$ this latter condition can be efficiently checked numerically via \emph{semi-definite programming}~\cite{Note1, WATROUS, Sumeet_book}.
-Interestingly, already the qubit restriction $\pazocal{N}^{(2)}_{\lambda,\gamma}$, which coincides with the composition between the amplitude damping channel and the qubit dephasing channel~\cite{Sumeet_book}, yields the following necessary condition on the anti-degradability of $\pazocal{N}_{\lambda,\gamma}$~\cite[Theorem~\ref{theorem_not_antideg}]{Note1}.
+First, if $\pazocal{N}^{(d)}_{\lambda,\gamma}$ is \emph{not} anti-degradable then the same is true of $\pazocal{N}_{\lambda,\gamma}$ (see Corollary~\ref{cor-antideg} in the Appendix); secondly, as discussed above the anti-degradability of $\pazocal{N}^{(d)}_{\lambda,\gamma}$ is equivalent to the two-extendibility of the corresponding Choi state~\cite{Myhr2009}, and for moderate values of $d$ this latter condition can be efficiently checked numerically via \emph{semi-definite programming}~\cite{WATROUS, Sumeet_book}.
+In this way, as discussed in Section~\ref{subsec_finite} of the Appendix, we can numerically determine a parameter region (see green region of Fig.~\ref{Fig_main}) where $\pazocal{N}_{\lambda,\gamma}$ is not anti-degradable.